muresan/homelab/README.md

 * PXE deployment servers (just create a VM and turn it on)
 * Provisioning and managing RPM building and hosting servers.
 * Provisioning and managing CentOS mirror servers.
-* Integrating managed servers with AD for access and authorization
+* Integrating server and Chef authentication with JumpCloud for access and authorization
 * Hardening managed servers to be nearly CIS 1 compliant.
 * Configuring and enforcing desired state
 * Replicate environments, databags, roles, and cookbooks.